kube-HPC/kube-HPC.github.io/site/learn/IntroductionV2.md

     >To further elaborate, the "Packaged file" option requires a package containing all of the necessary files for the project to work, with your algorithms name serving as the "Entry point" in the wizard.
     ![AlgPackage](/../img/101/Algo_Package.png)

+  - The pipeline is built from algorithms which are containerized with docker :

 - **Creating a Pipeline**